How to Choose the Best Business Texting App

 Whatever app you choose, make sure that it enables you to connect with customers more efficiently.

-Chances are, you already have to do everything for your small business, so an app that only makes it harder to respond to customer texts is really of no use.
+Chances are, you already have to do everything for your small business, so an app that only makes it harder to respond to customer texts isn't of much use.

 2. Accessible on Desktop, Tablet and Mobile Devices

-Many people are used to getting SMS text messages on their mobile apps on their phones.
-But if you’re looking at text messaging services for your business, you’ll probably need a way to text from your desktop or tablet as well.
+Many people are used to getting SMS text messages on their phones.
+But if you’re looking at text messaging services for your business or organization, then you’ll probably need a way to text from your desktop or tablet.

-If your business works almost exclusively from mobile devices in the field, then you’ll need mobile support as well.
-Consider that many business texting platforms are desktop-oriented.
+If your business or organization works almost exclusively from mobile devices in the field, then you’ll need mobile support as well.

 You’ll need to make sure that if a service does offer mobile support that you as the user have access to the same features on the mobile app as you do from the desktop and visa-versa.